northeastern-rc/rc-public-documentation/docs/source/hardware/partitions.rst

 detailed information on the current partitions.
 Note that PI-owned partitions only include the hardware that those PIs own and are only accessible to the members of the PI's group.

 .. note::
  In the following table, the Running Jobs Per User/Per Research Group.
-Core limit and RAM limit are set per user, across all running jobs (not pending).
+Core and RAM limits are set per user, across all running jobs (not pending).

 .. list-table::
    :widths: 20 20 20 20 30 20 20 30